quincyntuli/pfsense/GOAD-pfsense-setup.md

 This requires 3 Linux Bridges.
 ### Three Linux Bridges

-The physical host I used contains  1 physical NIC and a USB wireless NIC.
-Only the physical NIC will be used for the Linux Bridge. `vmbr0` was created by default.
+The physical host I used contains  1 physical NIC, `vmbr0` seems to have been created by default.

 ![Initial Linux Bridges](https://raw.githubusercontent.com/quincyntuli/pfsense/main/img/initial-linux-bridge.png)

 - vmbr1 (for WAN) -- IP4/CIDR 10.0.0.1/30
 - vmbr2 (for LAN)  --  IP4/CIDR 192.168.1.1/24
-- vmbr3 (for 2 VLANS) - No defined addresses.
+- vmbr3 (for 2 VLANS) .

 ### 1. Setup the Bridges and VLANs